How & When to Use Veterinary Telemedicine

 • Enables palliative care from home with owners: Besides decreasing fear and stress in healthy patients, the use of telemedicine for palliative and end-of-life care has the potential to reduce unnecessary clinic visits, minimise stress, and lessen the suffering of senior or terminally ill patients.

 • Assist animal shelters: Animal shelters with staff veterinarians regularly face situations where doctors who cannot be on the premises could provide care through telemedicine.
-For animal shelters without staff veterinarians, third-party doctors might be able to provide valuable, lifesaving services through telemedicine.
+For animal shelters without staff veterinarians, third-party doctors can assist to provide valuable, lifesaving services through telemedicine.

 We believe veterinary care should be accessible to all pets regardless of their owners’ socioeconomic status, physical limitations or location.